neckbeard-69/color-converter.nvim/README.md

 {
-  round_hsl = true, -- rounds saturation and light when generating HSL colors. lowercase_hex = false, -- by default HEX colors will be uppercased. hsl_pattern = "hsl([h]deg [s] [l])",
-  hsla_pattern = "hsl([h]deg [s] [l] / [a]%)",
-  rgb_pattern = "rgb([r] [g] [b])",
+  round_hsl = true, -- rounds saturation and light when generating HSL colors. lowercase_hex = false, -- by default HEX colors will be uppercased. detect_entire_line = false, -- detects color only under the cursor by default, detects the first color on the entire line if set to true hsl_pattern = "hsl([h]deg [s] [l])", hsla_pattern = "hsl([h]deg [s] [l] / [a]%)", rgb_pattern = "rgb([r] [g] [b])",